open-contracting/standard/standard/docs/en/schema/identifiers.md

 Not all the identifiers in OCDS need to be globally unique.
 Most only need to be unique among the identifiers used for the same type of object within the same scope.
 For example:

 * A release ID must be unique within any release package it appears in;
-* A tender, award and contract ID must be unique within the contracting process it appears in;
+* Award and contract identifiers must be unique within the scope of the contracting process of which they are a part;
 * An item, milestone or document ID must be unique within the array it is part of.

 Local identifiers must be used consistently.
-For example, if an award is given the ID '22' in one release, then the same award must have the same ID (22) in any subsequent releases which contain it.
+For example, if the `id` of an award is "22" in one release, then the `id` of the same award in another release must also be "22".

 ## Contracting Process Identifier (ocid)